 7-8pm, 2nd Tuesday of the month

-SEPTEMBER - We will be meeting Virtually.
-Use this link to join the book discussion Joining the book discussion will require the installation of the Zoom client on your computer (microphone and speakers required for audio, camera for video) or the Zoom app on your mobile device.
+Choose to come in person (We will meet in the community room) or join us virtually.
+Use this link to join the book discussion Joining the book discussion virtually will require the installation of the Zoom client on your computer (microphone and speakers required for audio, camera for video) or the Zoom app on your mobile device.
 Additional help is available here.

 Join us for a relaxed, open-minded, varied discussion of this month's selection.
 New people are always welcome; no sign-up is required, but you can register here for an email reminder.

 Extra copies available at the 1st Floor Desk.
 (Not the Book Club for you?
 Learn about other Book Clubs at Wright Library.)

 DECEMBER 13 - The Lager Queen of Minnesota by J. Ryan Stradal

 Two sisters, one farm.
 A family is split when their father leaves their shared inheritance entirely to Helen, his younger daughter.
 Despite baking award-winning pies at the local nursing home, her older sister, Edith, struggles to make what most people would call a living.
 So she can't help wondering what her life would have been like with even a portion of the farm money her sister kept for herself.
 With the proceeds from the farm, Helen builds one of the most successful light breweries in the country, and makes their company motto ubiquitous: "Drink lots.
 It's Blotz."
 Where Edith has a heart as big as Minnesota, Helen's is as rigid as a steel keg.
 Yet one day, Helen will find she needs some help herself, and she could find a potential savior close to home. . . if it's not too late.

 Here we meet a cast of lovable, funny, quintessentially American characters eager to make their mark in a world that's often stacked against them.
 In this deeply affecting family saga, resolution can take generations, but when it finally comes, we're surprised, moved, and delighted.